 Surely there is something to celebrate in the way the sport of football has welcomed and integrated so many into its world.
 Arguably, no other profession on the planet has been as welcoming to foreigners.

-This article charts how migration has shaped the modern game in Britain, it both examines the positive impact migration has had on football, but also demonstrates how some have used it to reinforce xenophobic and racist ideas.
-Secondly, it looks at the role football songs and chants play in informing supporters’ notions of identity, belonging, and inclusion.
-And how, on occasions, they can also be used to exclude the ‘other.’
+This paper charts how migration has shaped the modern game in Britain, it both examines the positive impact migration has had on football, but also demonstrates how some have used it to reinforce xenophobic and racist ideas.
+Secondly, it looks at the role football songs and chants play in informing supporters’ notions of identity, belonging and inclusion, and how, on occasions, they can also be used to exclude the other.

 Migration and football